Alterations

 The renewed Stratigraphic Nomenclature covers the entire stratigraphy of the Dutch subsurface.
 Previously there was 'Shallow Nomenclature' and 'Deep Nomenclature' that overlapped in the Cenozoic.
 Both versions used a different coding system for the stratigraphic units.
 The renewed integrated Stratigraphic Nomenclature ends the distinction between 'Shallow' and 'Deep'.
 The Nomenclature now follows the same template from the very youngest to the very oldest units.
 All information is available in both Dutch and English.

 As a result of the removal of the distinction between 'Shallow' and 'Deep', stratigraphic definitions of units found in both nomenclatures have been rewritten.
 In addition, the codes of the units in the Cenozoic have been adapted.
 With the publication of the new Stratigraphic Nomenclature, some changes to the content have also been made, especially in the Middle North Sea Group and the Lower North Sea Group.
-All changes resulting from the publication of the new Stratigraphic Nomenclature have been collected in a table.
+All changes resulting from the publication of the new Stratigraphic Nomenclature have been collected in a table that is available for download below.

 Previous nomenclatures